 It's okay to freak out, so long as move on quickly.

 Step 2: Relax and make a [new] plan

 I stocked the refrigerator and pantry.
 I know more or less what our family will eat for dinner every day this week.
-I have 5 outfits hanging in my closet that I don't have to think about (thank you, capsule wardrobe), and I've walked my dog and hit my yoga mat today.
+I have 5 outfits hanging in my closet that I don't have to think about (thank you, capsule wardrobe).
+And I've walked my dog and hit my yoga mat today.

 The only thing I love more than a routine is a new routine.
 The only thing better than a great spreadsheet is a new great spreadsheet.
-But for me, when things are in flux, my need for order asserts itself.
+But for me, when things are influx, my need for order asserts itself.
 No sooner has change descended than I have a 7-point plan.
 And maybe a flowchart.
-The new plan might not work for long, but that's okay, because we'll need a new one soon anyway.
+The new plan might not work for long.
+But that's okay, because we'll need a new one soon anyway.

 Step 3: Let go and repeat

 Embrace routines.
 Court stability.
-Of course.
+Yes, of course.
 But when change comes along, take a deep breath -- and make a new spreadsheet.

-So, how do you manage change?
+So, how do you handle change?